pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

    :correct: b
    :feedback_a: No, single quotes are only used for single characters.
    :feedback_b: Good job reading!
-   :feedback_c: No. Try again.
+   :feedback_c: No. Only one set of symbols may be used.
-   :feedback_d: No. Try again.
+   :feedback_d: No. No matter what, the implementation is consistent.
    :feedback_e: One of the above is indeed correct.

    If I want to create a string in C++, what set of symbols may be used?